The Essential Guide to AGD Credits for Dental Implants

 Earning AGD credits through hands-on implant courses is a fantastic way to sharpen your skills, but how do you make sure those credits count for your license renewal?
 Taking a few simple, proactive measures can ensure a smooth and successful renewal process.
 Let’s walk through exactly what you need to do to verify your credits, keep your records straight, and have the right paperwork ready when you need it.

-Check Your State Board’s Requirements
+Know Your State Board’s Requirements

 Your first and most important step is to confirm the specific CE requirements for your state.
 While AGD PACE accreditation is the gold standard for quality and is widely accepted, each state dental board has its own set of rules for license renewal.
 Don’t assume that a course will automatically be accepted.
 A quick visit to your state board’s website can clarify how many credits you need and what topics are approved.
 PACE accreditation provides a strong level of assurance that a course meets high standards, but verifying with your board is the best way to guarantee your credits will count.
 You can find a helpful list of state board CE requirements on the AGD website.